joshuacherian/joshuacherian.github.io/_posts/2020-05-27-DM-2-Launch-Guide.md

 In a very, very small nutshell, here's how to make a rocket engine work well: take fuel at high pressure/low temperature and spit it out at low pressure/high temperature.
 This maximizes the amount of energy you get from the fuel and oxidizer.
 This is why cryogenic liquid oxygen is used and why the tanks are now pressurized to almost 3 times atmospheric pressure!

 ### Ignition Sequence Start (T-00:00:03)
 The engines are ignited 3 seconds before liftoff.
-A clamp holds the rocket in place to make sure all nine Merlin engines one the first stage are properly functioning.
+A clamp holds the rocket in place to make sure all nine Merlin engines on the first stage are properly functioning.

 **Easter Egg**: The Merlin engines are so powerful, the first stage could have one (or maybe two) engines fail and still get the astronauts to space.